JAVI897/JAVI897.github.io/index.md

 ## News
+• **April 2025**: Two papers accepted at [Machine Translation Summit 2025](https://mtsummit2025.unige.ch/): *Investigating the translation capabilities of Large Language Models trained on parallel data only* and *Culture-aware machine translation: the case study of low-resource language pair Catalan-Chinese*. <br />
+• **April 2025**: I was invited to give a presentation about SalamandraTA model at FAIR - META.
+Check the slides here: [slides](assets/files/SalamandraTA Talk.pdf) <br />
 • **March 2025**: Our paper "MT-LENS: An all-in-one Toolkit for Better Machine Translation Evaluation" was accepted by [NAACL 2025 -- Demo Track](https://2025.naacl.org/). <br />
 • **February 2025**: We've released our multilingual LLM for translation tasks, built on Salamandra-LLM, capable of translating across 37 European languages!
 Check it out here: [salamandraTA-7b-instruct](https://huggingface.co/BSC-LT/salamandraTA-7b-instruct). <br />
 • **October 2024**: Our paper "Training and Fine-Tuning NMT Models for Low-Resource Languages using Apertium-Based Synthetic Corpora" was accepted by [WMT2024](https://www2.statmt.org/wmt24/pdf/2024.wmt-1.90.pdf). <br />